Frequently Asked Questions

 What’s being done by governments and NGOs?

 Governments worldwide are responding to the threat of the novel coronavirus by restricting travel and imposing quarantines on individuals or groups with suspected or confirmed transmission.
-According to Scott Lillibridge M.D., epidemiologist and emergency response director for International Medical Corps, “Almost all countries now have national preparedness efforts and planning in progress.”
+According to Scott Lillibridge M.D., epidemiologist and emergency response director for International Medical Corps, “Almost all countries now have national preparedness efforts and planning in place.”

 In the countries where we operate, International Medical Corps has field teams working with national and local partners to address critical response needs and preparedness issues.
 This means rapidly expanding local capacity to address the coronavirus through an approach that consists of technical assistance and equipment related to infection prevention and control (IPC); case management; train-the-trainer sessions on communicable disease prevention; establishing emergency coordination and partnerships; and providing training on and access to personal protective equipment (PPE).